-Noted as “one of the go-to lawyers for antitrust defense” Mr. Bizar is repeatedly ranked for antitrust (Band 1) and commercial litigation (Band 2) by Chambers USA.
+Noted as “one of the go-to lawyers for antitrust defense” Mr. Bizar is consistently ranked for antitrust (Band 1) and commercial litigation (Band 2) by Chambers USA.
 Mr. Bizar is a Fellow of the International Academy of Trial Lawyers and the American Bar Foundation, both invitation-only honorary organizations that select legal professionals who have demonstrated outstanding skill and ability as well as a dedication to advancing justice within their own communities and promoting the rule of law internationally.
-He is listed in The Best Lawyers in America, Best Lawyers in Philadelphia and Global Competition Review's Who's Who for antitrust law and is regularly nominated for the Pennsylvania Super Lawyers and the Corporate Counsel Super Lawyers lists.
+He is listed in The Best Lawyers in America, Best Lawyers in Philadelphia and Global Competition Review's Who's Who for antitrust law and is listed regularly on the Pennsylvania Super Lawyers and the Corporate Counsel Super Lawyers lists.
 In 2015, the National Law Journal recognized Mr. Bizar as a “Mergers & Acquisitions and Antitrust Trailblazer” and he was also included in the exclusive BTI Consulting 2015 and 2009 “Client Service All-Star” lists, which named a select group of litigators nationwide based solely on direct client feedback.

 Prior to joining Dechert, Mr. Bizar served as an executive shareholder and litigation shareholder at another national law firm, where he focused on business disputes and class action defense, including at trial, of antitrust, securities fraud, and complex commercial cases.